 By the numbers: 2 longest zip lines reaching 1,000+ feet

 Set in the stunning Green River Gorge, The Gorge is a 3.5-hour adventure that crosses protected game lands and old-growth forests in the foothills of the Blue Ridge Mountains.
 It features one of the steepest zip lines in the US at 1,100 vertical feet.
 On clear days, flyers can see all the way up to Linville Gorge, Lake James and even Grandfather Mountain located two hours away.
 Green River Adventures, The Gorge's sister company, offers guided inflatable kayak trips, whitewater kayak instruction and waterfall adventures.

 By the numbers: 11 zip lines, 3 rappels, 1 sky bridge, 1.25 miles

 13 High Gravity Adventures

 13 High Gravity AdventuresBlowing RockSee on map

 When High Gravity Adventures opened next door to the legendary Tweetsie Railroad theme park in 2015, it created a convenient opportunity for a getaway filled with incredible activities.
 Go all-in at the aerial park with The Ultimate Adventure, a six-hour experience that includes a zip line tour, giant swing ride, ropes courses and a ground course; or just pick your favorite activities a la carte style.
 Then spend the next day across the street at Tweetsie.

 By the numbers: 75 obstacles, 70-foot free fall, 1,000-foot zip

-This is only about half of the zip lines and aerial adventure parks throughout North Carolina.
+This is just a sampling of the zip lines and aerial adventure parks throughout North Carolina.
 Find more and start planning your trip.